Exterior view of a suburban home with a well-manicured lawn and blue sky.

 1. Build A Better Budget

 The first step in the saving process is budgeting.
 If you don’t know where your money goes every month, it’s impossible to divert money to your down payment.
-Here are some steps you can follow to help put a budget in place.
+Here are some steps you can follow to help put a budget in place:

-First, make sure you know how much money you’re bringing home each month, and include income from a spouse or partner if they’ll also be contributing to your down payment.
-Then, sit down with your bank statements and all your credit card payments.
-Look at where you’re spending the most money.
+• Calculate your monthly take-home pay: Know how much money you’re bringing home each month including your income and any income that your spouse will be contributing.
+Then, sit down with your bank and credit card statements to determine where you’re spending the most money.

-After you create your home buying budget, look for other expenses you can cut.
+• Determine What Expenses You Can Cut: After you create your home buying budget, look for other expenses you can cut.
 Set a definite (yet realistic) budget for each category and stick to it.
 Make sure you budget a certain dollar amount to put away for your down payment each month.
 Consider your savings a non-optional expense.

 2. Consider Downsizing